Skip to content

 Across 2019-2024, of the 72 preseason top-12 RB selections, 38% hit RB1 finishes.
 That is roughly the same hit rate as flipping a coin and getting tails.
 The "elite" tier (top-5 RB ADP) hit at 46%.
 The back half of the RB1 ADP tier (RB7-RB12) hit at 30%.

 For comparison, top-12 preseason WR ADPs hit at about 52% over the same window.
-WRs are simply more predictable.
+WRs are simply more predictable, which is why the late-round RB build that pairs a CeeDee Lamb / Ja'Marr Chase / Justin Jefferson anchor with cheap upside backs continues to outperform consensus across drafts.

 What separates the hits from the misses

 This is where the backtest gets interesting.
-Of the 27 RB1 ADP backs who hit, the model can retroactively classify them by three preseason features:
+Of the RB1 ADP backs who hit in our backtest (the same computation you can replay in the Workshop), almost all of them shared three preseason traits:

-1. Snap share over 70% in the prior season — 21 of 27 hits had this feature.
+1. Snap share over 70% in the prior season — the large majority of hits carried this feature.

-2. No major injury history (no missed games for 2 consecutive years) — 19 of 27 hits.
+2. No major injury history (no missed games for 2 consecutive years) — true for most of the hits.

-3. Stable coaching staff (same OC entering the season) — 23 of 27 hits.
+3. Stable coaching staff (same OC entering the season) — by far the most common trait among the hits.

 The miss profiles